TokTok/spec/spec.md

 list if it is not there already, and its DHT public key must be set to that in the message.

-Kill peer messages are used to indicate that a peer has quit the group chat.
-It is sent by the one quitting the group chat right before they quit it.
+Kill peer messages are used to indicate that a peer has quit the group chat permanently.
+Freeze peer messages are similar, but indicate that the quitting peer may later return to the group.
+Each is sent by the one quitting the group chat right before they quit it.

 Name change messages are used to change or set the name of the peer sending it.
 They are also sent by a joining peer right after receiving the list of peers in